collective/Products.DocFinderTab/Products/DocFinderTab/README.txt

 screens (ZMI).
 Now click the "Doc" tab and start exploring.

-See the online help for a detailed explanation of what you can do with DocFinderTab (or read help/README.stx directly).
+See the online help for a detailed explanation of what you can do with DocFinderTab, or read help/README.stx directly.